struct/HardenedPartitionAlloc/README.md

 # Introduction

 This is a standalone library containing PartitionAlloc.
 It needs a lot of work and testing before it should be used on production code.
+This code is changing rapidly and should be considered unstable and untested until this notice is removed.

 # PartitionAlloc